 SECOND NEW WAVE

-Taiwanese-American filmmakers whose careers followed include Arvin Chen, John M. Chu, Buena Park-raised Justin Lin (Shopping for Fangs, Better Luck Tomorrow, The Fast and the Furious 3–6), Melissa Yu, Ted Fu (of Wong Fu), Tiffany Frances, and Timothy Tau.
+Taiwanese Angeleno filmmakers whose careers followed include Angel Teng, Arvin Chen, John M. Chu, Buena Park-raised Justin Lin (Shopping for Fangs, Better Luck Tomorrow, The Fast and the Furious 3–6), Lynn Chen, Melissa Yu, Shiouwen Hong, Ted Fu (of Wong Fu), Tiffany Frances, and Timothy Tau.
 Television writer and producer Alan Yang‘s parents are from Taiwan and film producer Dan Lin was born in Taipei and was raised in the Los Angeles area.
+Ada Tseng and Brian Hu, co-hosts of the Asian American pop-culture-themed podcast, Saturday School, are both Taiwanese American (and the latter authored Worldly Desires: Cosmopolitanism and Cinema in Hong Kong and Taiwan).
+Producer Wayne Chang is also from Taiwan.

 There are several culinary contributions associated with Taiwan.
 Mongolian Barbecue is neither Mongolian nor barbecue.
 First appearing in the 1950s in Taipei, it’s actually derived from Japanese teppanyaki, but the Japanese being unpopular for their decades of occupation were replaced with the suitably exotic Mongolians.
 Not surprisingly, nomadic Mongolians traditionally rely on their herd animals for their nutritional needs and have no tradition of lugging around gargantuan iron griddles across the steppes.
+Moachi, on the other hand, makes no attempt to hide its Japanese origin — but fillings are more likely to include fruits like durian or taro than they are strawberry or green tea ice cream.
+Coffin board (or coffin bread) first appeared in Tainan in the 1940s, during the Japanese occupation — but bears little resemblance to any Japanese dish with which I’m familiar.
 General Tso’s Chicken was created by Taiwan-based Hunanese chef Peng Chang-kuei (彭長貴) in 1955.

-Taiwanese chains represented in the Southland include A & J Restaurant, Boiling Point, Din Tai Fung, 85C Bakery Café (in 2008, the first American franchise of the so-called “Taiwanese Starbucks” opened in Irvine), Four Sea Restaurant, The Guppy House, Meet Fresh, 101 Noodle Express, Quickly, Ten Ren Tea, and Tapioca Express.
+Taiwanese chains represented in the Southland include A & J Restaurant, Boiling Point, Din Tai Fung, 85C Bakery Café (in 2008, the first American franchise of the so-called “Taiwanese Starbucks” opened in Irvine), Four Sea Restaurant, The Guppy House, Meet Fresh, 101 Noodle Express, Quickly, Sweet Veggie (a vegetarian Taiwanese-American chain), Ten Ren Tea, Tiger Sugar, and Tapioca Express.
 Taiwanese grocery chain 99 Ranch Market was founded in Little Saigon in 1984 by Taiwanese-American Roger H. Chen.
 In 2013, the Overseas Community Affairs Council instituted the Overseas Quality Restaurant program which awards outstanding Taiwanese restaurants with an OQR emblem, several of which can be found in Southern California.

 Although night markets exist in China, Indonesia, Malaysia, the Philippines, Singapore, and Thailand, they are perhaps popular nowhere more than in Taiwan, where they flourish within every reasonably large city.
 In 2012, Taiwanese-American couple Janet and Jonny Hwang launched the 626 Night Market, which after beginning in Pasadena moved to Arcadia.
 It’s now joined by the KTown Night Market in Koreatown, the Little Saigon Night Market in Little Saigon, the MPK Night Market in Monterey Park, and the OC Night Market in Costa Mesa.